alosec/template-autocomplete/README.md

 **Repository:** [https://github.com/alosec/template-autocomplete](https://github.com/alosec/template-autocomplete)
 **Branch:** `submission/core-autocomplete-feature`

 This is the minimal implementation focusing on core autocomplete functionality as requested in the specification.
+For an enhanced version with additional features and UI improvements, see the [full product exploration](https://github.com/alosec/template-autocomplete/tree/submission/full-product-exploration) ([live demo](https://max.autocompleter.pages.dev)).

 ---